New Construction

 One Year Warranty Inspection

-The sale of a home typically includes a one year warranty in which the builder will correct any problems encountered within the first year of ownership of a new home.
+The sale of a new home typically includes a one year warranty in which the builder will correct any problems encountered within the first year of ownership of a new home.
 It is wise to have an inspection conducted shortly before the one year warranty expires, so you will know what to have the builder correct.
 Don’t get stuck with those home maintenance bills later!
-Have your home inspected before the warranty runs out.
+Have your new home inspected before the warranty runs out.

 Duct and Envelope Tightness (DET) Verification

-In January 2011, Georgia officially adopted the 2009 Energy code (IECC).
-While the prescriptive requirements of the new code have been in effect since day one, Duct and Envelope Tightness (DET) testing was given a waiver, but is now required for all homes permitted after July 1, 2011.
-The tightness of the building’s envelope is tested by using a blower door.
 The apparatus is set up in an exterior doorway, with all exterior doors and windows closed, and all interior doors opened.
-Moisture Inspection | Home Inspections Augusta GAThe home is then depressurized to -50 Pascals, and the amount of leakage is recorded (CFM@50).
+The home is then depressurized to -50 Pascals, and the amount of leakage is recorded (CFM@50).
 By using the volume of the home, the ACH@50 is then calculated, and the home passes the code requirement if the ACH@50 is less than 7.
 Additionally, the HVAC ducts are tested at the rough-in stage for total leakage (must be less than 6 CFM leakage per 100 sq. ft. for the system to pass), or the duct leakage outside of the building’s conditioned area is tested at the completion of construction (must be less than 8 CFM per 100 sq. ft. for the system to pass).
-There are several testing methods; the test method performed by GHIS is by using a Duct Blaster along with the blower door post-construction, testing the duct leakage to the outdoors.